 The Guide provides the context, key objectives and an overview of the end-to-end audit process.
 It also provides information on the type of audits conducted and provides the methodology for RTO and student file sample selection.

-Under the Training Initiative Funding Agreement (Agreement) each approved training provider must conduct an internal review a minimum of once every calendar year to self-assess its current level of compliance with the Agreement, the ACT Standards for Delivery of Subsidised Training and the associated ACT Standards Compliance Guides.
+Under the Training Initiative Funding Agreement (TIFA), each approved training provider must conduct an internal review at least once per year.
+This review is used to self-assess current compliance with the TIFA, the ACT Standards for Delivery of Subsidised Training and the associated ACT Standards Compliance Guides.

 The tool must be completed and submitted to Skills Canberra using the online SmartForm.